 After considering how substance abuse affects the family, it’s necessary to consider how to fix what’s broken.
 In most rehab facilities, there’s a universal understanding of the importance of family in the recovery process.
 That’s why family therapy is such an important part of substance abuse treatment programs.

 The goal of a family therapy program is to bring the family back together in unity.
-With a lot of baggage blocking the doorway, that’s not always an easy thing to do.
+But with a lot of baggage blocking the doorway, that’s not always an easy thing to do.
 It has to start with educating family members about the addiction.
 Addiction is a disease.
-That doesn’t excuse the addiction sufferer’s actions, but it certainly helps explain the genesis of those actions.
+However, this doesn’t excuse the addiction sufferer’s actions.
+Yet it certainly helps explain the genesis of those actions.

 Victory Bay – The Family Advocate

 In our South Jersey rehab center, we fully support the idea of the family participating in the treatment process.
 In almost every case, the family is going to be the recovering client’s primary support resource.
-It’s our job to help the client establish a recovery for the family to support.
-Our outpatient program options include:
+Thus it’s our job to help the client establish a recovery for the family to support.
+For instance, our outpatient program options include:

 - Medication-assisted treatment